Electronic-Mango/rss-reader-telegram-bot/README.md

 It is an additional delay to `lookup_feed_delay` between `0` and configured value.

 Setting parameters to `0` will disable their respective randomness.

+Delay before the first check for updates after the bot is started can be configured via `lookup_initial_delay`.

+You can also shuffle the order in which stored feeds are checked via the `shuffle_updates` flag.
+When it's disabled feeds are always checked in the order they're returned from the DB.

 ### Docker